A category of noncrossing partitions: Noncrossing partitions and binary forests

 \begin{proof} Given any two parts of $\cS$ the support of one, say $A$, is disjoint from the other, say $B$.
 Then the support of any part of $A$ is disjoint from any part of $B$. \end{proof}

 This observation implies that it is very easy to determine how one part of a noncrossing partition can be split into two parts.
 However, the conditions for the converse operation are not immediate.

-\begin{defn} Given a noncrossing partition $\cS$ of a totally ordered ordered set, which pairs of parts can be merged so that the resulting partition is still noncrossing?
-Two parts will be called \emph{adjacent} if they have this property. \end{defn}
+\begin{defn} { Two parts of a noncrossing partition $\cS$ of a totally ordered set $V$ will be called \emph{adjacent} if, when we replace them with their union, the resulting partition of $V$ is still noncrossing.} \end{defn}